Help us to help your student

 “Help!”/“Don’t Help!”
-It is sometimes frustrating for parents to go through the change process with their students, receiving messages that are unclear or incomplete and not knowing how to be helpful.
+It is sometimes frustrating for caregivers to go through the change process with their students, receiving messages that are unclear or incomplete and not knowing how to be helpful.
 Students may add to the uncertainty by changing rapidly—rejecting your help on Tuesday and actively seeking it on Wednesday.
-It can be stressful for a parent to hear the student’s report about flunking an exam and then not receive the relieving update when the result were better than the student expected.
+It can be stressful for a caregiver to hear the student’s report about flunking an exam and then not receive the relieving update when the result were better than the student expected.

-As a parent, it can be difficult to know when to help, when to step back, or how worried to get.
-Usually a parent’s best guideline is to provide a consistent, supportive home base while recognizing that there will be ups and downs in students’ needs, expectations, and feelings.
+As a caregiver, it can be difficult to know when to help, when to step back, or how worried to get.
+Usually a caregiver’s best guideline is to provide a consistent, supportive home base while recognizing that there will be ups and downs in students’ needs, expectations, and feelings.
 You can follow the lead of the student, keeping in mind that your roll is shifting from coach to fan as you encourage them to work through a problem.
 Help them balance their thoughts and emotions to make their best decisions.
 Let them know that you respect their right to make a decision and that you will serve as an advisor when asked.
-Students often want their family members to recognize their progress toward becoming adults, so remind yourself to notice and appreciate their new skills.
+Students often want their parents/family members to recognize their progress toward becoming adults, so remind yourself to notice and appreciate their new skills.
 And remember to take care of yourself in this sometimes confusing and exhausting process.

-Taking a step back can be uncomfortable and at times frightening for parents as you hope the student begins to accept responsibility.
+Taking a step back can be uncomfortable and at times frightening for caregivers as you hope the student begins to accept responsibility.
 There is however, no need to walk away disinterested or frustrated.
-You can provide a concerned voice (“I’m interested in what you decide, and I know you have to sort this out for yourself.”) and remind yourself that you are helping by working with your student to develop his/her own decision-making skills.
+You can provide a concerned voice (“I’m interested in what you decide, and I know you have to sort this out for yourself.”) and remind yourself that you are helping by working with your student to develop their own decision-making skills.

 “College is different than I thought it would be.”
 For many students, coming to Bowling Green State University means finding out what college and life are about.
 It means learning how to study, how often to study, and how to keep themselves motivated.
 Academic expectations are more rigorous than in high school; therefore, students accustomed to receiving “A’s” and “B’s” have to work much harder to earn top grades in college courses.
 Ultimately, they learn when to ask for help and when to resolve issues on their own.

 It is not unusual for a student to come to the University having already received counseling at home.
 Others may not have previous counseling experience but might have a difficult time in making the transition to college.
-In either of these circumstances, students and parents are advised to use the consultative services of the Counseling Center to get information about the best options available to them.
-Parents are also reminded that continued support and involvement by them is often crucial to the well-being of the student.
-While BGSU aims to provide a supportive environment for students, it cannot replace the essential role of family.
+In either of these circumstances, students and caregivers are advised to use the consultative services of the Counseling Center to get information about the best options available to them.
+Caregivers are also reminded that continued support and involvement by them is often crucial to the well-being of the student.
+While BGSU aims to provide a supportive environment for students, it cannot replace the essential role of parents/families.

 Counseling often involves the disclosure of sensitive personal information.
 Any information a client shares with Counseling Center staff members is protected by professional ethics and by Ohio law.
 Information about the counseling a student receives is not released, except upon a student’s written permission, in circumstances which would result in clear danger to the student or others, or as may be required by law.